-The College does not require that waivers or releases be obtained and recommends that they be used only when there are risks that would not be obvious to the participants.
+The university does not require that waivers or releases be obtained and recommends that they be used only when there are risks that would not be obvious to the participants.
 They should never be used for events that are mandatory, such as labwork that is part of a course; in such instances, participants can be given an information sheet warning them of risks but cannot be required to sign a waiver.
 Types of events in which such documents have been used include:

 - Trips to remote or foreign locations -- to help inform participants of transportation and other risks of which they may not be mindful

 - Voluntary field trips or excursions involving boating or other activities in the water